remco-space/remco-space.github.io/index.md

 #title: remco.space
 ---

+Dear visitor,

-Remco.space provides top-notch IT support for some of the universe’s least manageable clients.
-Need a hyper-spatial server reset at Milliways, the restaurant where fine dining meets the apocalypse?
-We’re on it.
-Dealing with yet another time-loop glitch at the Time Variance Authority?
-Just another Tuesday for us.
-And as for the Galactic Centre of the Universe, we like to think we’re the only thing holding it all together between black hole backups and wormhole Wi-Fi diagnostics.
-So, if your multiverse-scale operations are having technical difficulties, look no further!
-Remco.space has you covered.
+In the vast emptiness of the cosmos, remco.space provides computer and technical support in the more timeless locations.
+Whether you require a hyper-spatial server reset at Milliways, the restaurant at the end of the Universe, where fine dining meets the ending of time, or assistance with yet another space-time-loop glitch at the Time Variance Authority.

+Hopefully, you will also visit us at The Galactic Center of the Universe, for your super-massive black hole backups and hyper-spatial wormhole Wi-Fi diagnostics

+Hope to see you soon,
+remco.space